jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

 then again,

-20 stuivers : 47500 stuivers ∷ 1 guilder : 2375 guilder
+20 stuivers : 47500 stuivers ∷ 1 guilder : 2375 guilders

-Also, since 2½ Dutch guilder = 1 Dutch rijksdaalder, or 5 Dutch guilder = 2 Dutch rijksdaalder;
+Also, since 2½ Dutch guilders = 1 Dutch rijksdaalder, or 5 Dutch guilders = 2 Dutch rijksdaalder;
 we shall have

-5 guilder : 2375 guilder ∷ 2 rijksdaalder : 950 rijksdaalder.
+5 guilders : 2375 guilders ∷ 2 rijksdaalder : 950 rijksdaalder.

 Then, taking the Reichsthaler of Berlin, according to the exchange, at 142, we shall have